TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Letting servers adjust the speed of the game
+	- ticks are independent from the timing scales
+	- audiovisual state can accept speed mult separately I guess?
+		- which could be also changed when a proper tick is check

+- document the offset picker

 - adjust doppler factors of bullet trace sounds

 - Remember to reset input flags of the character itself on performing transfer